ISISDataPolicy/policy/data_policy.md

 3.4.1 Raw data and metadata beyond the period that it is stored on instrument-related computers will long-term be accessible and searchable from the on-line catalogue.

 3.4.2 Access to raw data and the associated metadata obtained from an experiment is restricted to the experimental team for a period of three years after the end of the experiment.
-Thereafter, it will become available to the wider community under the CC-BY license that obliges users to acknowledge ISIS and cite Digital Unique Identifiers (DOI) that are linked to ISIS data.
+Thereafter, it will become available to the wider community under the CC-BY license that obliges users to acknowledge ISIS and cite Digital Object Identifiers (DOI) that are linked to ISIS data.
 Any PI that wishes their data to remain ‘restricted access’ for a longer period will be required to make a special case to the Director of ISIS.
 Any PI who wishes their data to be made publicly accessible before the end of the 3 year period can ask ISIS to enable this.

 3.5 Concerning access to facility generated reduced data and associated metadata